D2-mods/The-Workshop-Kitpack/README.md

 #### Spellcasting systems:
 - Compatible with Faiths and Powers spheres system.
 Can install before or after FnP.
 	- My multiclasses don't require the FnP multiclass mod for compatibility with FnP.
-	- I'd recommend installing this mod AFTER FnP multiclass, if using it.
-See info below.
+	- See below for additional info.
 - Compatible with Deities of Faerun spheres system.
 Install this mod after DoF.
 - Compatible with subtledoctor's 5e casting mod.
 Can install before or after 5e casting.
 	- You should also install the extra component related to 5e casting.